 Performance-based blast engineering should make possible a process that permits design and construction of buildings with a realistic and reliable understanding of the risk of loss (physical, direct economic and indirect economic) that might occur as a result of future attack.
-This process could be used to (a) predict the global response, degree of damage (and perhaps economic loss) to a building subjected to a scenario blast event (Figure 6a) or physical attack (Figure 6b); (b) design individual buildings that are more loss-resistant than typical buildings designed using prescriptive criteria of a documents similar to GSA (2003); (c) design individual buildings with a higher confidence that they will actually be able to perform as intended for a blast attack; (d) design individual buildings that are capable of meeting the performance intent of the prescriptive criteria, but at lower construction cost than would be possible using the prescriptive criteria; (e) design individual buildings that are capable of meeting the performance intent of the prescriptive criteria, but which do not comply with all of the limitations of the prescriptive criteria with regard to configuration, materials and systems; (f) investigate the performance of typical buildings designed using prescriptive provisions and develop judgments as to the adequacy of this performance; and (g) formulate improvements to the prescriptive provisions so that more consistent and reliable performance is attained by buildings designed using prescriptive provisions.
+This process could be used to (a) predict the global response, degree of damage (and perhaps economic loss) to a building subjected to a scenario blast event (Figure 6a) or physical attack (Figure 6b); (b) design individual buildings that are more loss-resistant than typical buildings designed using prescriptive criteria of a documents similar to GSA (2003); (c) design individual buildings with a higher confidence that they will actually be able to perform as intended for a blast attack; (d) design individual buildings that are capable of meeting the performance intent of the prescriptive criteria, but at lower construction cost than would be possible using the prescriptive criteria; (e) design individual buildings that are capable of meeting the prescriptive criteria; for the prescriptive criteria with regard to configuration, materials and systems; (f) investigate the performance of typical buildings designed using prescriptive provisions and develop judgments as to the adequacy of this performance; and (g) formulate improvements to the prescriptive provisions so that more consistent and reliable performance is attained by buildings designed using prescriptive provisions.